pranav-P92/AWS-SAA/README.md

     - Amazon Elastic Kubernetes Service (EKS)
     - AWS Fargate
 - (**container image:** blueprint of application- code, libraries, dependencies, configuration files)
-- `docker build` creates the container image, `docker push` stores it in ECR, and ECS/EKS/Fargate `pull` the image from ECR and run it as a container.
+- `docker build` creates the container image
+-  `docker push` stores it in ECR
+-   ECS/EKS/Fargate `pull` the image from ECR and run it as a container.
 - private repository

 -  **What ECR does?**

-You can:
+	- You can:
 		- Push Docker images
 		- Pull images into deployments
 		- Store private or public container repositories
 		- Scan images for vulnerabilities
 		- Replicate images across AWS regions/accounts
 		- Control access using IAM policies

 **workflow**